-Because we have not held an annual meeting for the election of directors since our 2015 annual meeting, at the 2018 Annual Meeting, our stockholders are being asked to elect (A) three Class III directors to serve for terms expiring at our 2019 annual meeting of stockholders, (B) two Class I directors to serve for terms expiring at our 2020 annual meeting of stockholders, and (C) three Class II directors to serve for terms expiring at our 2021 annual meeting of stockholders, in each case, to hold office until their respective successors have been duly elected and qualified.
+Because we have not held an annual meeting for the election of directors since our 2015 annual meeting, at the 2018 Annual Meeting, our stockholders are being asked to elect (A) two Class III directors to serve for terms expiring at our 2019 annual meeting of stockholders, (B) three Class I directors to serve for terms expiring at our 2020 annual meeting of stockholders, and (C) three Class II directors to serve for terms expiring at our 2021 annual meeting of stockholders, in each case, to hold office until their respective successors have been duly elected and qualified.

 Our Nominating and Governance Committee recommended, and our Board of Directors has nominated, the following individuals for election at the 2018 Annual Meeting.
 Each of the individuals listed below are presently directors of the Company.
 All have agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.
-As previously announced, Dr. Gian Fulgoni is retiring from the Board and is not standing for re-election at the 2018 Annual Meeting.
+As previously announced, Gian Fulgoni is retiring from the Board at the 2018 Annual Meeting and is not standing for re-election and Wesley Nichols also is not standing for re-election.

-Class IIIClass IClass IIDale FullerWesley NicholsWilliam LivekJacques KerrestPaul ReillyBrent RosenthalMichelle McKenna-DoyleBryan Wiener
+Class IIIClass IClass IIDale FullerJacques KerrestWilliam LivekRobert NormanMichelle McKenna-DoyleBrent RosenthalPaul ReillyBryan Wiener